 The Program of Surgical Technology is a full-time, 10 month accredited program which begins each fall.
 The curriculum is based on guidelines provided by the Association of Surgical Technologists.
-The program is divided into four 10 week terms.
+The program is divided into four 10 week terms and consists of 1,114 total program hours.
 Students are required to attend full-time, 4 days a week.
 Typically, the classroom hours are from 8:00 a.m. to 4:00 p.m. and the clinical hours are from 7:00 am to 3:30 pm.

 During the program, students acquire experience in various clinical areas and several surgical specialties.
 Central sterile supply, endoscopy, urology and the delivery room are some of the environments used for clinical experience.
 General surgery, otolaryngology, orthopedic surgery, ophthalmology, gynecology, peripheral vascular surgery and neurosurgery are some examples of surgical specialties which provide students with clinical experience in an operating room and a one-day surgery center.

 Prior to Graduation, students take the National Certifying Examination for Surgical Technologists offered by the National Board of Surgical Technology and Surgical Assisting (NBSTSA).
 At program completion, the student receives a Surgical Technology Certificate.